Apple loosens rules for developers in major concession amid antitrust pressure

 Apple CEO Tim Cook has long claimed the tightly controlled store is necessary to weed out malware, scams and other unsavory apps.
 However a June analysis by The Washington Post found that of the 1,000 highest-grossing apps on the App Store, nearly 2 percent were scams.

-In addition to the ability to pay for apps outside the Apple ecosystem, the changes will include the ability to charge a larger range of prices for apps, and in-app purchases including subscriptions.
-It said it would also develop a fund to help small developers.
+In addition to adding the ability to tell customers how to pay for purchases outside the Apple ecosystem, the global changes will include the ability to charge a larger range of prices for apps and in-app purchases, including subscriptions.
+Apple said it would also create a $100 million fund to help small developers in the U.S. There will be more information about rejections in its app review process, and the company will begin issuing an App Store transparency report that includes information such as how many apps were rejected.

 The proposed App Store changes, announced in a news release, are still pending court approval and Apple did not give a date on when they would be released.